railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_warehouses.rst

 Several methods of automatically procuring products can be carried out by Open ERP:

-* the workflow used by products that have the procurement mode *Make to Order*,
+* the workflow used by products that have the procurement mode :guilabel:`Make to Order`,

-* using minimum stock rules for “Make to Stock” products,
+* using minimum stock rules for :guilabel:`Make to Stock` products,

-* using the master production schedule for “Make to Stock” products.
+* using the master production schedule for :guilabel:`Make to Stock` products.

 The two last methods are described below.